 - Wholesaling - In this model, the online business stocks inventory and fulfils orders itself.
 Wholesalers enjoy more opportunity to form B2B relationships, as they can sell products in bulk for use or final sale by other businesses.

-- Subscription - Any product that requires replenishment on a regular basis has potential for a subscription service.
+- Subscription - Any product that requires replenishment on a regularly has the potential for a subscription service.
 It could be anything from magazines to pet food to health supplements and thousands of other products in between.
 If your eCommerce software supports it, you could offer configurable recurring order periods for some, if not all, of your products.
-This is convenient for customers, and profitable for you.
+This is convenient for customers and profitable for you.

 Types of eCommerce Websites

-There are different types of eCommerce websites that fill the ever-expanding shopping world of the internet.
+Different types of eCommerce websites fill the ever-expanding shopping world of the internet.

 - Online Retailers - Selected Sellers: This type of eCommerce website may carry products from a vendor, who owns the site itself, but will also carry products from other sellers that have been permitted to sell on the platform.
 Amazon.com is the prime example of a selected seller retail website.